Mikaela/mikaela.github.io/articles/guides/GPG/Enigmail.html.md

 ## Sending UTF-8

-I have documented this in my Icedove / Thunderbird guide.
+I have documented this in my [Icedove / Thunderbird guide].

+[Icedove / Thunderbird guide]:../Thunderbird-Icedove.html#sending-utf-8

 This only changes the charset line to UTF-8 or removes the mentioning of charset in signature.